lucasampaiox/lucasampaiox/README.md

 Hello, I am from Ceará Brazil!!
 - 🚀 Skills in python, tailwind, html, javascript
 - 🔨 Learning and practicing python, c++
-- 🎯 Studying godot and deeping in the above technologies
+- 🎯 Studying Unity and deeping in the above technologies
 - 🌐 Trying to improve English
 - ⚡
 * ✉️  You can contact me at [lucassampaio2005devx@gmail.com](mailto:lucassampaio2005devx@gmail.com)